Kneidl18/Identifying-the-Structure-of-an-Artificial-Neural-Network-from-a-Flat-XML-File/README.md

 4. **Import errors**: Ensure you're running from the correct directory and all component files are present
 5. **Export permission errors**: Ensure write permissions for the output directory
 6. **Large file exports**: For very large networks, export files may be several MB in size
+7. **Python command not found**: Use `python3` instead of `python` on systems where Python 3 is not the default

 ## Performance Notes

 - Large networks may take significant time to process during parsing and analysis
-- XML decompression creates temporary files that are currently preserved for debugging
+- XML decompression creates temporary files that are automatically cleaned up after parsing
 - Memory usage scales with network size, particularly for networks with many MultiLinks
 - Padding analysis requires additional computation time for convolutional layers
 - Export operations are generally fast, but file I/O time scales with data volume